-Our Forest School session is on a Thursday morning.
+We spend a lot of time outside in Nursery using the Schools Forest School area.
 Please send your child with a warm, waterproof coat and wellies.
 If you have a waterproof all-in-one or waterproof trousers you would like you child to wear, please include this.
-We have some spare wellies but not many.
+We have some spare wellies but not many

 Here are a few ways you could help your child develop their independence at Nursery:

 - practice putting on their coat